“Hey there. Are you the caretaker of this cemetery?”

 “Wow.
 You flatter me!
 But I’m not God.
 Not exactly.
 I’m just the supplier.”

-“I have one more body for you, Mister Caretaker!
-A man named Mister Noferryman.
+“I buried one more body for you, Mister Caretaker!

 “Mister Caretaker?
 Are you home?